EternalCodeTeam/EternalCore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡 Feature Request
-about: Suggest an idea for EternalCore <3
+about: Suggest a new idea or improvement for EternalCore!
-title: ''
+title: '[FEATURE] Short description of your idea'
-labels: ''
+labels: '🆕 feature'
 assignees: ''

 ---

+### Problem Description
-**Is your feature request related to a problem?
-Please describe.**
+Is your feature request related to a specific problem?
+Please describe it clearly.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+For example, "I always find it frustrating when [...]" or "Feature X could work better if [...]".

+### Proposed Solution
-A clear and concise description of what you want to happen.
+Clearly describe what you want to achieve and how the feature should work.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+### Considered Alternatives
+Have you considered other ways to solve this problem?
+If yes, describe these alternative solutions or features.

+### Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other relevant information or files (e.g., links, screenshots, diagrams) to explain your idea.

+---